 Strengthen your bargaining position with sellers.

-Work with an Experienced Agent to find the right home.
+Work with your real estate agent to find the right home:

 Determine your needs and create a wish list of desirable features.